Order the spring issue here

 The age of panic

-DISASTERS: We humans have lost control of the development we have started.
+KATE stanza: We humans have lost control of the development we have initiated.
 The catastrophe is a warning that comes too late, and the elites make themselves unresponsive to the danger signals.
 Can we avoid panicky escape from the common problems?

 Violence is politicized, and politics becomes violence

 VIOLENCE IN THEORY AND PRACTICE: The world is violent.
-Do we allow ourselves to be duped by the rhetoric of violence?
+Do we get bogged down by the rhetoric of violence?

 The nature of man's blind zone

-A GOOD NATURE?: In the philosopher Arne Johan Vetlesen's new book, environmental problems are a symptom that our way of thinking is completely wrong.
-Do we need to open up to the fact that everything around us is animated?
+A GOOD NATURE?
+In the philosopher Arne Johan Vetlesen's new book, the environmental problems are a symptom that our thinking is completely wrong.
+May we perhaps open ourselves to the fact that everything around us is the soul?

 To start all over again

-PHILOSOPHY: Hannah Arendt's work of old age examines thinking, freedom, will and future.
-Is there anything thought-provoking about our technologically automated societies?
+PHILOSOPHY: Hannah Arendt's age-old work explores thinking, freedom, will and the future.
+Is there anything thought-provoking about our technologically automated communities?

 Lying and truthfulness